Hotel Lobby Design Trends

 Lobbies are now being redesigned, both in form and function, in order to make them appear more inviting.
 They are being designed to resemble modern living rooms, meant for interacting and socializing.

-This is a departure from the previous hotel lobby design, where the primary function was to get the guests checked in and then move them out of the lobby, rather than encouraging them to linger and to interact with the space.
+This is a departure from the previous hotel lobby design, where the primary function was to get the guests checked in and then move them out of the lobby and into their hotel room.
+This was important but now hotels are encouraging people to linger and interact with the space.

 This is achieved by implementing the furniture and home accessories more similar to those you might find in someone’s home.
 Soft furnishings in approachable shapes, for example, are reminiscent of a person’s lounge space or living room at home.
 A gallery wall can resemble a similar feel as to one in your home.
 The emerging furniture style is tailored, but cozy offering guest comfortable lounge seating.